andrehhh/react-advanced-2020/README.md

 ### 3. Conditional Rendering
   * Short circuits ( `&&` , `||` )
   * Ternary Operator ( `? :` )
-  * Using the above points to decide whether a component is rendered or not by the value of 'show'
+  * Using the above techniques to decide whether a component is rendered or not by the value of 'show'

 <br />